Jalapeno-Cheese Bread with a Little Help from a Bread Machine

 Parting Thoughts: This is a good “munching” bread.
 Offer it sliced at gatherings alongside your favorite jelly or small pieces of cold cuts.
 It’s a great addition to a charcuterie board, offering a tasty alternative to crackers.
 Plus, it’s an excellent gift for your host to enjoy later.

 p.s.
-When I give homemade bread as a hostess gift, I try to mention to the host that it is not meant to be served immediately.
+When I give homemade bread as a hostess gift, I try to tell the host that it is not meant to be served immediately.
 I don’t want to hijack the party menu.

 Recipe Help at Your Fingertips: For questions or suggestions, email Paula at saladinajar.com.
 If you need help, I’m happy to troubleshoot via email (faster than leaving a comment).
 Attach pictures and as many details as possible for the best advice.